'FC Goa is a compact team' - ATK Mohun Bagan coach Antonio Habas expecting a tough game from the Gaurs | Goal.com

 "We know that Goa has good players and a good team but so do we.
 The previous match is the past.
 Now it's a different match because in football, two matches are never the same.
 Goa is a compact team with technically good players.
 I don't want to mark one player in a more special way.
 They will be absolutely a very difficult opponent but we also have our proposal," Habas expounded.

-Mariners forward Roy Krishna, after a scintillating start to the season that saw him score four goals in four games, has only scored twice in the last matches.
+Forward Roy Krishna, after a scintillating start to the season that saw him score four goals in four games, has only scored twice in the last six matches.
 The ATKMB coach was asked if the Fijian is suffering from a lack of support up front.

-"I don't think Roy Krishna is playing alone because in the last match we played with all the strikers we have in the team.
-In the last match, we played [David] Williams, Manvir (Singh), Roy, Edu (Garcia) and Javi (Hernandez).
+"I don't think Roy Krishna is playing alone because in the last match we played with all the strikers we have in the team - we played [David] Williams, Manvir (Singh), Roy, Edu (Garcia) and Javi (Hernandez).
 We don't have any more strikers.
 Also, the opponent also has value in their defence," said the former Celta gaffer.

 Meanwhile, midfield mainstay Carl McHugh has been deemed fit by Habas.
 ATKMB have a full-strength squad at their disposal and Habas is looking forward to the upcoming matches.